ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `fdd` (FeeDistributionData): The data required for executing the distribution.
 - **Flow:** Verifies the signature against the stored signers, checks the expiry and salt usage to ensure the transaction's validity.

-### _encodeFeeAllocations
-- **Purpose:** Encodes fee allocations for hashing and signature verification.
-- **Parameters:**
-  - `feeAllocations` (FeeAllocation[]): The allocations to be encoded.
-- **Flow:** Iterates through each allocation, encoding and hashing the details for use in transaction verification.

 # FundManager Contract Documentation

 ## Overview
-`FundManager` is a core component of the MultiSwap project, responsible for managing and distributing funds within the ecosystem.
+`FundManager` is a core component of the MultiSwap project, responsible for managing funds within the ecosystem.
 It handles various operations related to fund transfers, including liquidity management, cross-network transactions, and ensuring secure processing of transactions through signature verifications.
+Serves as the liquidity pool for MultiSwap.

 ## Constants and State Variables
 - **WEEK:** `uint32 constant`